ujjwalareddy1/AVAXMOD2/README.md

 # Authors
-Contributed by name : Ujjwala Email id: ujjwala622@gmail.com
+* Contributed by name : Ujjwala
+* Email id: ujjwala622@gmail.com

 # License
-This project is licensed under the UNLICENSED - see the LICENSE.md file for details
+This project is licensed under the MIT - see the LICENSE.md file for details